UltraMessaging/um_perf/README.md

 queue and sends them to the messaging layer.
 After dequeuing a message, the sending thread can examine the queue to determine if there is another message waiting.
-If so, the application can take appropriate steps to combine the current message with that future message.
+If so, the application can dequeue the second message and combine it with the first, sending them together.
 (The details depend on the nature of the application and the type of messaging layer send function being used.)

-This provides a self-adaptive algorithm - at low message rates, each message is flushed immediately without waiting.
+This is a self-adapting algorithm - at low message rates, each message is flushed immediately without waiting.
-As the message rate increases, messages will become available more quickly than they can be sent individually.
+As the message rate increases, messages will be queued more quickly than they can be sent individually.
-At the point where the send thread is one message behind, it will automatically batch two messages, which will essentially let the send thread catch up.
+At the point where the send thread is one message behind, it will automatically batch two messages, which speeds up the sending thread.

 This is how TCP can achieve very high throughputs.
 The send-side socket buffer is the "queue", and the device driver is the